Why Christian School? The Benefits of Christian Education

 Within the last century or so, educational philosophies have begun to ebb, flow, multiply, and fester, resulting in the permeating of progressive thought into our educational system.
 The gradual seeping of humanistic philosophy into the framework of public school curricula has almost imperceptibly eroded absolute truth, and what we are left with is a modern philosophy of education that seeks to elevate folly and suppress the solid, Judeo-Christian principles that had successfully guided generations past.

-We explore this topic in-depth in this previous article evaluating the results of sending Christian children to public schools.
-Please check it out to learn more about education in America’s history.
+We explore this topic in-depth in a previous article evaluating the results of sending Christian children to public schools.

 Philosophical Decay of Public School Education